 - Memes should be archived in museums.
 BBC News

 - Top tips for ethical digital collecting in Contemporary Collecting: an ethical toolkit for museum practitioners.
 London Transport Museum and Arts Council England

 - What does it meme?
 When social media becomes part of the museum collection.
 Museum ID

-My research interests include museums, digital collecting and collections management, cultural policy and procedures, social media and meme cultures, and theories of institutional change.
+My research interests include museums, digital collecting and collections management, social media and meme cultures, and theories of institutional change.
 I am interested in undertaking research using action research, autoethnography and exploring the role of humour in academic form.
 Other interests include:

 - contemporary collecting practices in museums and archives